 Shipt – Get 2 weeks free and $15 off your first order on deliveries from stores like Publix, Costco, Target and ABC Fine Wines & Spirits.
 Let their shoppers do what your student doesn’t have time to.

-Uber Eats – Same concept as Uber, but they deliver food, not people.
+Uber Eats – Same concept as Uber, but they deliver food.
 You can track, via the app, when the restaurant is preparing food; your driver is picking up and when they are in route to you.
-The fee is a little pricier than most delivery places, but they tend to be faster.
+The fee may be a little pricier than most delivery places.

 Chipotle – now delivers on orders of $10 or more via DoorDash, Postmates, and Tapingo.
 I had to mention this because it literally made my son’s week.